pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 }
 ```

-…we can write fluent map/filter chains that traverse both properties and methods:
+…we can approximate the benefit of having _applied_ methods in key paths as well, and write fluent map/filter chains
+…that traverse both properties and methods:

 ```swift